hazelcast/hazelcast/site/docs/concepts/dag.md

 ---
-title: Directed Acylic Graph (DAG)
+title: Directed Acyclic Graph (DAG)
 description: How streaming computation is modelled as a Direct Acyclic Graph (DAG) in Jet.
 ---